 Who Should Be Held Responsible For A Defective Product?

 If a product defect causes injury, the responsibility falls on the sellers of the product.
-The law requires that no product should cause injury when used in a foreseeable manner or even if it is misused in a reasonably foreseeable manner.
-Similarly, a manufacturer who sells an unreasonably dangerous product is not entitled to expect others to make it safe (buyers and users).
+The law mandates that products should should not cause harm when used in a foreseeable manner or even when reasonably misused.
+In the same way, a manufacturer that sells and unreasonably dangerous product cannot expect buyers and users to make it safe.
 Liability for a product defect could include any party in the product’s chain of distribution for instance:

 - The product manufacturer